cleary/vimrc/README.md

   - https://github.com/wincent/Command-T
   - compiled for Ubuntu 14.04 amd64

-Command-T is included as a git submodule, read about submodules in git here:
+Both Pathogen and Command-T are included as git submodules, read about submodules in git here:
   - http://git-scm.com/docs/git-submodule